es-ude/elastic-ai.creator/README.md

 #### File IO
 In general try to avoid interaction with the filesystem.
 In most cases instead of writing to or reading from a file you can use a StringIO object or a StringReader.
 If you absolutely have to create files, be sure to use pythons [tempfile](https://docs.python.org/3.9/library/tempfile.html) module and cleanup after the tests.
+In most cases you can use the [`InMemoryPath`](elasticai/creator/in_memory_path.py) class to write files to the RAM instead of writing them to the hard disc (especially for testing the generated VHDL files of a certain layer).

-#### Diectory structure and file names
+### Directory structure and file names
 Files containing tests for a python module should be located in a test directory for the sake of separation of concerns.
 Each file in the test directory should contain tests for one and only one class/function defined in the module.
-Files containing tests should be named according to the rubric `test_ClassName.py`.
+Files containing tests should be named according to the rubric `test_<class_name>.py`.
 Next, if needed for more specific tests define a class.
-Then subclass it, in this class define a setUp method (and possibly tearDown) to create the global environment.
+Then subclass it.
 It avoids introducing the category of bugs associated with copying and pasting code for reuse.
 This class should be named similarly to the file name.
 There's a category of bugs that appear if  the initialization parameters defined at the top of the test file are directly used: some tests require the initialization parameters to be changed slightly.